ashejim/C964/_sources/task2_c/task2_part_c.md

 ### Can I use my C951 task 1 or 2 for C964?

 Yes.
 You can use any of your own academic or professional work for C964 including the C950 project (Data Structures & Algorithms II).
-However, C951 Tasks 1 (chatbot) and 2 (rescue robot) can be passed withFout applying a mathematically based algorithm which is necessary to pass C964 (no C951 task requires AI).
+However, C951 Tasks 1 (chatbot) and 2 (rescue robot) can be passed without applying a mathematically based algorithm which is necessary to pass C964 (no C951 task requires AI).
 While chatbots are often trained and improved with ML/AI methods, it's difficult to acquire sufficient user data within students' typical timeframe.
 An algorithm is easier to employ in C951 Task 2, but the application would be limited to the [CoppeliaSim](https://www.coppeliarobotics.com/coppeliaSim) simulation software which may make meeting the user application requirements of C964 difficult.
 Furthermore, [CoppeliaSim](https://www.coppeliarobotics.com/coppeliaSim)'s dependency on Lua makes the application of ML libraries problematic.
 For these reasons and others, we do not recommend using either of these projects for C964 -unless the C951 projects far exceed their requirements and meet the C964 requirements as is.

 ### Can I use my C951 task 3?
 Should I use it?